Alien Nation (film): Plot

-Harcourt is in the advanced stages of launching a scheme to exploit the Newcomers by mass-producing Jabroka, a drug which was used to pacify Newcomers when they were slaves but has no beneficial effect on humans.
-The abnormality noticed by Francisco on the body of the Newcomer criminal turns out to be a visual sign of the drug's influence.
-The Newcomers Hubley, Porter, and Strader were involved in the planning phases of the operation, but were later murdered due to Harcourt's desire to exclude them from any future profits.
-When Sykes and Francisco locate the drug lab, Francisco displays a sudden fury at the thought of Jabroka being re-introduced to his people and destroys the lab.
-Francisco explains that it must be destroyed, and the mere existence of the drug must never be revealed, as it would risk the tenuous existence of every Newcomer on Earth.
+Harcourt is launching a scheme to exploit the Newcomers by mass-producing Jabroka, a drug previously used to pacify Newcomers during their enslavement; it has no intoxicating effect on humans.
+The autopsy abnormality noticed by Francisco is revealed as a visual sign of the drug's influence.
+Harcourt murdered multiple early-stage partners to consolidate profits to himself.
+When Sykes and Francisco locate the drug lab, Francisco destroys the lab in a rage and explains that the mere existence of the drug would risk the precarious existence of every Newcomer on Earth.

-Ultimately, Sykes and Francisco track down Harcourt, who is negotiating a timetable for the release of Jabroka.
-The detectives engage in a car chase with Harcourt and Kipling, ending in a head-on collision that leaves both parties injured.
-Harcourt escapes on foot; when cornered by Sykes, he takes an overdose of Jabroka that causes him to collapse, seemingly dead.
-The remaining Jabroka is destroyed, but Francisco reacts in shock when Sykes reports he overdosed; he explains that an overdose would cause a Newcomer to mutate in a larger, more dangerous form, and that humanity must never know Newcomers are capable of this.
+Sykes and Francisco locate Harcourt, who is negotiating a timetable for the release of Jabroka.
+The detectives engage in a car chase with Harcourt and his henchman Kipling, ending in a head-on collision which injures all parties.
+Harcourt escapes on foot; when cornered by Sykes, he takes an apparent overdose of Jabroka and collapses, seemingly dead.
+After the destruction of the remaining Jabroka is destroyed, Francisco reacts in shock when Sykes relates Harcourt's apparent demise; he explains that an overdose would cause a Newcomer to mutate into a larger, more dangerous form.

-Sykes and Francisco pursue Harcourt after he escapes from the coroner's vehicle, catching up with him near a fishing pier, and Sykes fights him hand-to-hand on the open sea, eventually knocking him into the water; however, Sykes is pulled into the water as well.
-Harcourt's body disintegrates due to direct contact with salt water, which is hazardous to Newcomer physiology.
-Francisco commandeers a police helicopter and rescues Sykes even though his arm suffers damage.
-When the pilot asks what was in the water with Sykes, Sykes responds that it was "just another Slag" - a pejorative term for Newcomers - protecting the secret.
+Harcourt escapes from the coroner's vehicle.
+Sykes and Francisco catch up with him near a fishing pier.
+During his fight with Sykes, Harcourt is knocked into the water, and pulls Sykes into the water as well.
+Harcourt's body disintegrates due to direct contact with salt water.
+Francisco commandeers a police helicopter and rescues Sykes; his arm suffers salt water damage.
+When the pilot asks what was in the water with Sykes, Sykes dismisses the question using a pejorative term for Newcomers.

-Sykes and Francisco, now friends, attend Sykes's daughter's wedding together.
-Sykes has accepted Francisco as his partner and asks him to forgive Sykes for all the stupid things he will do and say in the years to come.
-Francisco reassures Sykes that he will - "After all...you're only human."
+Sykes and Francisco, now friends and partners, attend Sykes's daughter's wedding together.